“What about the house? The pentacle? The empty coffins? The symbols written in blood?!”

 With all of that in mind, I’m wavering on my rating for this one.

 But it was still a shitload of action, some fun and supernatural weird shit that wasn’t horror enough to scare anyone, but maintained that Saturday morning cartoon vibe.
-Or that Saturday night stoner vibe, if you will.
+Or that Saturday night stoner vibe, whichever stage you’re at in life.

 1990.
 The teen detectives once known as the Blyton Summer Detective Club (of Blyton Hills, a small mining town in the Zoinx River Valley in Oregon) are all grown up and haven’t seen each other since their fateful, final case in 1977.
 Andy, the tomboy, is twenty-five and on the run, wanted in at least two states.
 Kerri, one-time kid genius and budding biologist, is bartending in New York, working on a serious drinking problem.
 At least she’s got Tim, an excitable Weimaraner descended from the original canine member of the team.
 Nate, the horror nerd, has spent the last thirteen years in and out of mental health institutions, and currently resides in an asylum in Arhkam, Massachusetts.
 The only friend he still sees is Peter, the handsome jock turned movie star.
 The problem is, Peter’s been dead for years.